1) Girls’ Holistic Development Program

 Across Africa, Asia and Latin America, different family members are involved promoting the health, nutrition and well-being of women and children.
 Senior women, or grandmothers, play a central role in all aspects of family health given their experience and their culturally-designated role as family health advisors and caregivers.

 Grandmother Project – Change through Culture has developed and tested a methodology to build on and strengthen grandmothers’ role in all aspects of maternal and child health/nutrition (MCHN), and early childhood development.
 This approach, which acknowledges grandmothers’ role and strengthens their knowledge on various health-related topics has contributed to very positive results related to: maternal health (increased pre-natal visits, improved diet and decreased workloads for pregnant women), newborn health (increased exclusive breastfeeding from birth and improved hygienic practices), and improvements in the health and nutrition of young children ( timely and improved complementary feeding).

-GMP has supported MCHN programs of other NGOs in Senegal, Mali, Mauritiania, Djibouti, Sierra Leone, Uzbekistan, Laos, Albania.
+GMP has supported MCHN programs of other NGOs in Senegal, Mali, Mauritiania, Djibouti, Sierra Leone, Uzbekistan, Laos and Albania.

-To support programs addressing various facets of MCHN, GMP has developed several tools: Focus on Families and Culture, for assessing family roles and influence to develop culturally-grounded community nutrition interventions; and a guide for program planners and managers, Involving Grandmothers to Promote Child Nutrition, Health and Development.
+To support programs addressing various facets of MCHN, GMP has developed several tools: Focus on Families and Culture, for assessing family roles and influence in communities; and a guide for program planners and managers, Involving Grandmothers to Promote Child Nutrition, Health and Development.

-The role and inﬂuence of grandmothers on child nutrition – Review article from the Maternal and Child Nutrition Journal
+- The Role and Inﬂuence of Grandmothers on Child Nutrition – Review Article -The Maternal and Child Nutrition Journal-